AFDSI/jay.dev/pages/content/amp-dev/documentation/courses/advanced-course/remembering-what-the-user-has-done.md

 Bindings are the means by which changes to our state variables can cause visible updates to our websites.
 In other words, bindings are the connections between properties on components and state variables.

-In ABC, we define a bound property by surrounding it with brackets.
+In AMP, we define a bound property by surrounding it with brackets.
 We set that property equal to an expression.
 Whenever the value of a state variable in that expression is changed, the expression is evaluated against those new values, and the property is updated.

 For example, if we want to control an element's text, we can bind to the `text` property of an element.
-In the code below, pressing the button will cause the paragraph tag to contain the text “Hello ABC!”:
+In the code below, pressing the button will cause the paragraph tag to contain the text “Hello AMP!”:

 [sourcecode:html]
-{% raw %}<button on="tap:ABC.setState({message: ‘Hello ABC!’})">
+{% raw %}<button on="tap:AMP.setState({message: ‘Hello AMP!’})">
     Say Hello!
 </button>
 <p [text]="message"></p>